 Control for Homes & Businesses Commercial or residential, our highly trained technicians can take

-care of your pest problem quickly and efficiently.
+care of your pest problem quickly & efficiently.
 Free Estimate

-Bed bugs prefer to live in places where people and pets sleep, so they can easily crawl out at night for their biting sprees.
+Bedbugs prefer to live in places where people and pets sleep.
+That way, they can easily crawl out at night for their biting sprees.
 They hide in upholstery, cracks in walls or flooring, piles of dirty clothes, and pretty much any other dark space they can find.

-Bed bugs are not nown to spread diseases, but their bites do create itchy red welts on people and pets.
+Bedbugs are not known to spread diseases, but their bites create itchy, red welts on people and pets.
 Some people have worse reactions than others.
-Although the bites are typically harmless from the physical standpoint, the emotional toll that bedbug bites can have are devastating.
-It is embarrassing, ugly and exasperating to face a bed bug problem.
+Although the bites are typically harmless from a physical standpoint, the emotional toll that bedbug bites can have is devastating.
+It is embarrassing, ugly, and exasperating to face a bedbug problem.

 The best way to avoid a bedbug infestation in your own home is to keep them away in the first place.
-When on vacation, check bedsheets and mattresses for signs of bedbugs—tiny red to brown spots.
+When on vacation, check bedsheets and mattresses for signs of bedbugs like tiny red or brown spots.
 When you return home, inspect your luggage and even vacuum your suitcases.
-Bed bugs are an embarrassing nuisance.
-Give us a call today: 207-416-2561

 Bedbugs are an embarrassing nuisance.
 We can help you get rid of them.
 Give us a call today at (207)-974-7385 or email us